gschmutz/bigdata-spark-workshop/03-spark-getting-started/README.md

 - How to access Apache Spark through PySpark (CLI), Apache Zeppelin, and Jupyter Notebook
 - How Spark's Resilient Distributed Datasets (RDDs) work and when to use them
 - How to implement a word count using the RDD API (`flatMap`, `map`, `reduceByKey`)
-- How to read and write data from/to MinIO object storage using the `s3a://` scheme
+- How to read and write data from/to object storage using the `s3a://` scheme
 - How to use the Spark DataFrame API to read text, split, explode, clean, and aggregate words
 - The difference between lazy transformations and actions in Spark

 ## Prerequisites

 - The **Data Platform** described [here](../00-environment) is running and accessible
-- Workshop 2a ([Working with MinIO Object Storage](../02a-minio-object-storage)) completed, or at minimum the `minio-mc` container available to upload data
+- Workshop 1b ([Working with RustFS Object Storage](../01b-rustfs-object-storage)) completed, or at minimum the `rustfs-mc` container available to upload data

 ## Accessing Spark